 Rawdhatul uloom is a non-profit making, community based institution, run under the UK registered charity “Siddiqiyya Educational Trust” (Charity Commission reg. no: 1110960).

-Alhamdulillah (All praise is to ALLAH) over the years, we have developed a comprehensive Islamic education program with worldly education taught to DFE standards and final registration was achieved on 7th January 2000.
+Alhamdulillah (All praise is to ALLAH) over the years, we have developed a comprehensive Islamic education program with education taught to DFE standards and final registration was achieved on 7th January 2000.

 “Rawdhatul Uloom” in Arabic means: “The Garden of Knowledge” a name given by Sheikh Maulana Abrarul Haqq Sahib of Hardoi, India.